zapabob/ROCm/docs/tutorials/install/linux/os-native/install.md

 # Installation (Linux)

-## Understanding the Release-specific AMDGPU and ROCm Repositories on Linux Distributions
+## Understanding the release-specific AMDGPU and ROCm repositories on Linux distributions

 The release-specific repositories consist of packages from a specific release of versions of AMDGPU and ROCm.
 The repositories are not updated for the latest